 If not, the evaporator would be exposed to the risk of freezing, since the anti-freeze thermostat would not be able to perform its function.
-Furthermore, in the cooling mode, countercurrent circulation would not be activated.
-Additionally, this position does not enable consent of the water flow control device.
+Furthermore, in the cooling mode, countercurrent circulation would not be

 The dimensions and position of the water connections are provided in the dimensional tables and overall drawings.